 Introduction of Sinking Fund

-A sinking fund is a fund that is earmarked for a specific purpose, like to pay off the debts to be settled in the future, to make investments, acquisitions, etc. A company that has raised money from bonds or any other debt must repay it in on the maturity date, and for that purpose, they set aside funds in sinking funds for future repayment.
-The money which has been set aside regularly in a sinking fund shall be used for its specific purpose.
+A sinking fund is a fund that is earmarked for a specific purpose, like to pay off the debts to be settled in the future, to make investments, acquisitions, etc. A company that has raised money from bonds or any other debt must repay it on the maturity date, and for that purpose, they set aside funds in sinking funds for future repayment.
+The money set aside regularly in a sinking fund shall be used for its specific purpose.

 Objectives of the Sinking Fund

 - It is maintained to reduce the risk of funds being short at the time of repayment of debts.
 It makes repayment more manageable.

 - It is a pool of money saved every year that can be used to redeem bonds or buy back shares.

 - It protects businesses from large cash outflows by allowing sinking fund funds to be used to pay off large amounts of debt.

 - It gives a sense of confidence to investors and brings in more investors to put their money in the bonds of the company as there is a certain level of protection for them where the sinking fund is maintained.